wtask-go/auracounter/pkg/logging/README.md

 # logging

-Simple and lightweight package for Go for easy logging with customizable loggers.
+Simple and lightweight Go package for easy logging with customizable loggers.